arokem/nrdg-website/_pages/research.md

 ## Human Connectomics

 White matter connections between brain regions form a network that integrates information across the brain, comprising approximately 45% of the total cortical volume.
 Diffusion MRI (dMRI) is a technique that non-invasively measures properties of the white matter, assessing individual differences in the properties of the major tracts.
-We develop computational tools for analysis of dMRI data.
-Together with [Jason Yeatman's group at Stanford](https://www.brainandeducation.com/) and [Noah Simon](https://faculty.washington.edu/nrsimon/) in the Department of Biostatistics, we established [DIRECT (Data Intensive Research in Connectomics)](https://autofq.org/), a research collaboration focused on use of large-scale datasets of human neuroimaging data to understand the brain and the complex relationships between the properties of brain networks, complex behavior and brain health.
+We develop computational tools for analysis of dMRI data, and apply these tools in large-scale datasets of human neuroimaging data to understand the brain and the complex relationships between the properties of brain networks, complex behavior and brain health.

 ### Tools and publications: